 Oct 30, 2024

-In November 2023, the Legislative Assembly’s Environment and Planning Committee issued a report on its inquiry into employers and subcontractors who refuse to pay their subcontractors for completed works (Inquiry Report).
+In November 2023, the Legislative Assembly’s Environment and Planning Committee issued a report on its inquiry into employers and contractors who refuse to pay their subcontractors for completed works (Inquiry Report).
 The Committee made 28 recommendations primarily addressing the operation of the Building and Construction Industry Security of Payment Act 2002 (Vic) (Victorian SOPA).
 The proposed amendments included those designed to strengthen the statutory right to claim payment, improve the statutory adjudication process and to promote consistency with security of payment legislation in other Australian jurisdictions.

 Recently, the Victorian Government expressed broad support for the reforms to the Victorian SOPA in its response to the Inquiry Report.